Aonodensetsu/starminer-1.16/README.md

 # starminer-1.16
-Temporary repo for the 1.16 version instead
+1.16 version of the rewrite.